imagej/imagej.github.io/pages/SciView.md

 ### Shortcuts

-The full list of SciView's shortcuts can be accessed through the {% include bc content='Help| ' %}menu.
+The full list of SciView's shortcuts can be accessed through the {% include bc content='Help| '%}menu.
 Basic navigation is accomplished using the following controls:

   - Drag - Move around